 VI.E.2.
-Teamwork

-Residents must care for patients in an environment that maximizes communication.
-This must include the opportunity to work as a member of effective interprofessional teams that are appropriate to the delivery of care in the specialty and larger health system.
-(Core)

-VI.E.3.
-Transitions of Care

-- VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.
-(Core) - VI.E.3.b)

-Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety.
-(Core)

-- VI.E.3.c) Programs must ensure that residents are competent in communicating with team members in the hand-over process. - VI.E.3.d) Programs and clinical sites must maintain and communicate schedules of attending physicians and residents currently responsible for care.
-(Core)

-VI.E.3.e)

-Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a resident may be unable to perform their patient care responsibilities due to excessive fatigue or illness, or family emergency.
-(Core)

-VI.F.
-Clinical Experience and Education

-Programs, in partnership with their Sponsoring Institutions, must design an effective program structure that is configured to provide residents with educational and clinical experience opportunities, as well as reasonable opportunities for rest and personal activities.
+Teamwork Residents must care for patients in an environment that maxim communication.
+This must include the opportunity to work as a member of effective interprofessional teams that are appropria the delivery of care in the specialty and larger health system.
+(C) VI.E.2.a) Contributors to effective interprofessional teams should incluce consulting physicians, psychologists, psychiatric nurses, so workers, and other professional and paraprofessional menta health personnel involved in the evaluation and treatment of patients.
+(Detail) VI.E.3.
+Transitions of Care VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequenand structure.
+(Core) VI.E.3.b) Programs, in partnership with their Sponsoring Institution must ensure and monitor effective, structured hand-ove processes to facilitate both continuity of care and patien safety.
+(Core) VI.E.3.c) Programs must ensure that residents are competent in communicating with team members in the hand-over pro VI.E.3.d) Programs and clinical sites must maintain and communischedules of attending physicians and residents current responsible for care.
+(Core) VI.E.3.e) Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a resident be unable to perform their patient care responsibilities decreases are excessive fatigue or illness, or family emergency.
+(Core) VI.F.
+Clinical Experience and Education Programs, in partnership with their Sponsoring Institutions, must design an effective program structure that is configured to provide residents educational and clinical experience opportunities, as well as reasonal opportunities for rest and personal activities.

-Background and Intent: In the new requirements, the terms "clinical experience and education," "clinical and educational work," and "clinical and educational work hours" replace the terms "duty hours," "duty periods," and "duty."
+Background and Intent: In the new requirements, the terms "clinical experience and education," "clinical and educational work," and "clinical and educational work hours"

+replace the terms "duty hours," "duty periods," and "duty."
 These changes have been made in response to concerns that the previous use of the term "duty" in reference to number of hours worked may have led some to conclude that residents' duty to "clock out" on time superseded their duty to their patients.

-VI.F.1.
+2165 2166 VI.F.1.
 Maximum Hours of Clinical and Educational Work per Week